Studera-AI/studera-backend/README.md

    The server will be available at `http://localhost:5000`.

 ### API Endpoints
-The available API endpoints would be updated here soon!!!
+The available API endpoints are available in ENDPOINTS.md

 ### Additional Notes